codeandcraftinc/harvest-tracker-browser-extension/README.md

 - clone this repository and `cd` into it
 - run `npm install` to get the dependencies
-- run `gulp` to kick off `webpack`
+- run `gulp` to build the extension
-- in your Chrome extensions tab, enable "developer mode", then click the "load unpacked extension..." button and select the directory where you cloned this repository
+- in your Chrome extensions tab, enable "developer mode", then click the "load unpacked extension..." button and select the `dist/` directory within the location where you cloned this repository
 - navigate to a PivotalTracker project in your browser and voilá!